Business checking vs. personal checking: benefits and drawbacks

 How to decide if a business checking vs. personal checking account is right for you

-When deciding between a personal and business checking account, consider your business’s structure, transaction volume, and financial goals.
+When deciding on a business checking account, consider your business’s structure, transaction volume and financial goals.
 Ask yourself:

 - Do I need features like payroll management or merchant services?